tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 You saw this property in the previous section (??? unclear which section), when we were verifying the signature.
 Schnorr signatures' linearity makes it very attractive for, among others:

-- signature aggregation (is there a link?);
+- signature aggregation;
 - [atomic swaps](../../protocols/atomic-swaps/AtomicSwaps.md);
 - ['scriptless' scripts](../scriptless-scripts/introduction-to-scriptless-scripts.md).

 ### Naïve Signature Aggregation

-Let's see how the linearity property of Schnorr signatures can be used to construct a 2-of-2 multi-signature.
+Let's see how the linearity property of Schnorr signatures can be used to construct a two-of-two multi-signature.

 Alice and Bob want to cosign something (a Tari transaction, say) without having to trust each other; i.e. they need to be able to prove ownership of their respective keys, and the aggregate signature is